Hooli-Strike-Team/Group1_Project/FINAL_REPORT.md

     Features Implemented on the Home Page:

-        - Link to Login
+        - Link to Login Page
-        - Link to Create an Account
+        - Link to Create an Account Page
+        - Conditional Display of Modal for Logged In Users
-        - (If Logged In) Link to resume game
+        - (If Logged In) Link to Resume Game
-        - (If Logged In) Link to start new game
+        - (If Logged In) Link to Start New Game

     Features Implemented on the Create Account Page: